brownlessdaniel1/Project_02/README.md

 #### **Test**
 * Unfortunatley, I was unable to get my unittesting to pass successfully.
-* For presentation, I have ommitted this step from my pipeline.
+* In the interest of showcasing the rest of my pipeline, I have commented out the test commands from the 'testing' bash script.
 #### **Build**
 * To build my code, I used Docker-compose.
 #### **Push**